CalvinL93/4143-PLC/Assignments/P04/README.md

 ### Calvin Leavy
 ### Description:

 A Go program that concurrently downloads a set of images from given URLs and saves them to disk.
+Program compares time taken to download images squentially vs concurrently.
+Time taken for Squential download: 1.6779892 seconds Time taken for Concurrent download: 226.6157 miliseconds

 ### Files